12 Best Photography Spots for Classical Sydney Skyline

 need wide-angle and mid-range lenses for this spot.

-Larkin Street Lookout on Google Map.
+Larkin Street Lookout on maps:

 Spot 9: Bennelong Point (Sydney Opera House)